Linguistic-Data-Science-Lab/German_EO_verbs/README.md

 ## FGLS
 Handout for our talk on the divergent behaviour of _schmeicheln_ and _imponieren_ (compared to other dative EO verbs) at the 15th Forum for Germanic Language Studies conference in January, 2022.

+## split_stimuli
+Materials for our paper "A Corpus-based Perspective on ‘Split Stimuli’ in German" based on a presentation delivered at Grammar and Corpora 2022 in Ghent.
+See separate Readme there.